DataHenHQ/documentations/source/advanced_tutorials.rst

 This will create a page on DataHen with the scraper (ebay-scraper) and collection (listings) that we want to validate saved in the vars.
-We will eventually create a parser that will send these values to the ae_easy-qa gem which will load the relevant data from DataHen and perform QA on it using rules that we will eventually define as well.
+We will eventually create a parser that will send these values to the dh_easy-qa gem which will load the relevant data from DataHen and perform QA on it using rules that we will eventually define as well.

 Let's go back into the root directory of the project